What You Say When You Want To Start The Sales Process

 Golfers say, “It’s not how you drive.
 It’s how you arrive that counts.”
 Whatyousay.com says: “A good drive makes arriving easier, and a bad drive can make arriving impossible.”

-Ken Futch is an internationally known humorist, professional speaker, and author of Take Your Best Shot: Turning Situations Into Opportunities.”
+Ken Futch is author of Take Your Best Shot: Turning Situations Into Opportunities.”
 He is a featured speaker at www.atlantaspeakersbureau.com.

 “This is a book to cherish and share.”—Bill Marriott, CEO, Marriott International, Inc.